Intravascular hemolysis: Mechanism

 Nevertheless, if the binding capacities of haptoglobin and hemopexin are saturated (Note: Haptoglobin and hemopexin are not recyclable.), the remaining "free hemoglobin" in the plasma will be oxidized to met-hemoglobin eventually, and then further disassociates into free heme and others.
 At this stage, the "free heme" will bind to albumin, forming met-hemalbumin.
 As to the remaining unbound (met)hemoglobin is filtered into the primary urine and re-absorbed via proximal tubules of the kidney.
 In proximal tubules, the iron is extracted and stored as hemosiderin.
 (Long-term hemoglobinuria is associated with substantial deposition of hemosiderin in proximal tubule (excessive accumulation of hemosiderin in proximal tubule), Fanconi syndrome (damaged renal re-absorption capability of small molecules which give rises to hyper-aminoaciduria, glycosuria, hyperphosphaturia, and bicarbonate and dehydration), and chronic kidney failure.)

 In the end, if the plasma concentration of the "free met-hemoglobin" and/or "free hemoglobin" is still too high for proximal tubule to absorb back into the body, then hemoglobinuria occurs, indicating an extensive intravascular hemolysis.
 These remaining free hemoglobin entities also begin to consume nitric oxide, which is critical regulators of vascular homeostasis and basal and stress-mediated smooth muscle relaxation and vasomotor tone, endothelial adhesion molecule expression, and platelet activation and aggregation.
 The reduction of nitric oxide deeply disturbs the body's mechanism to maintain the stability of the hemodynamics.
 Additionally, free hemoglobin manifests direct cytotoxic, inflammatory, and pro-oxidant effects that in turn negatively impact endothelial function.
-At the meantime, free heme exerts its multiple pro-inflammatory and pro-oxidant effects to the tissues it goes through.
+In the meantime, free heme exerts its multiple pro-inflammatory and pro-oxidant effects to the tissues it goes through.

-It is important to note that although hemosiderins are also included in the urine in the setting of intravascular hemolytic hemoglobinuria, it will be detected only several days after the onset of the extensive intravascular hemolysis and will remain detectable several days after termination of intravascular hemolysis.
-The phenomenon tells that the detection of hemosiderin in urine is indicative of either ongoing or recent intravascular hemolysis characterized by excessive hemoglobin and/or met-hemoglobin filtered through the renal glomerulus as well as the loss of hemosiderin-laden necrotic tubular cells.
+Although hemosiderins are also included in the urine in the setting of intravascular hemolytic hemoglobinuria, it will be detected only several days after the onset of the extensive intravascular hemolysis and will remain detectable several days after termination of intravascular hemolysis.
+The phenomenon means that the detection of hemosiderin in urine is indicative of either ongoing or recent intravascular hemolysis characterized by excessive hemoglobin and/or met-hemoglobin filtered through the renal glomerulus as well as the loss of hemosiderin-laden necrotic tubular cells.